 - review courses

 - study guides

 As long as you give yourself enough time and succeed in staying motivated, there is no reason not to achieve your goal.

 Working towards a CPA qualification takes commitment, hard work and determination – and the CPA exam is just a stepping stone.
-But as a prospective CPA, you surely know all about the worth of overcoming a difficult obstacle – and maintaining this attitude will put you in good standing for the CPA exam and your future career.
+But as a prospective CPA, you surely know all about the worth of overcoming a difficult obstacle.
+Ultimately, maintaining this attitude will put you in good standing for the CPA exam and your future career!